 Common Attack Pattern Enumeration and Classification (CAPEC)

-A database of known attack patterns against IT systems.
+A database of known attack patterns against applications.

 Common Vulnerabilities and Exposures (CVE)

 A database of publicly disclosed cybersecurity vulnerabilities and exposures in released software and hardware, and whether a fix or workaround exists if applicable.

 Common Weakness Enumeration (CWE)